The song of the week is 'In The Pines' in the key of E.

 For instance, when playing a melody-based break for the song, I will tend to substitute G notes in place of some of the G# notes, and in my fillin licks - both in my breaks and in my backup playing - I will tend to use D notes in spots where I would much more often use C# notes instead.
 Many of my fillin licks, and other licks that I might use in a break when I am not attempting to stick close to the melody, will consist solely of the notes that make up the minor pentatonic scale.
 The E minor pentatonic scale consists of the notes: E, G, A, B, and D

-The 'modified melody' in the attachments is only a basic example of how one might go about making use of the three extra notes to give a lonesome or bluesy sound to one's breaks.
+The 'modified melody' in the files is only a basic example of how one might go about making use of the three extra notes to give a lonesome or bluesy sound to one's breaks.
 There are many more ways in which one might make use of these notes in one's breaks (and also in one's backup playing), so I suggest experimenting with these notes a bit.
 You might, for instance, take some licks you already know, and try modifying them in various ways to include one or more of these notes in them.
-In doing this, you might find it helpful to listen closely to the Boone Creek version of 'In The Pines' - see the link below - to use as a point of reference for the kind of 'sound' or 'feel' to aim for.
+In doing this, you might find it helpful to listen closely to the Boone Creek and Snake River Boys versions of 'In The Pines' to use as a point of reference for the kind of 'sound' or 'feel' to aim for.

 Due to its slow tempo, you might find that playing 'In The Pines' at the jam affords you with a good opportunity to try to get more 8th notes - and even 8th note triplets (see the explanation below if you are not sure what 8th note triplets are) - into your breaks than what you otherwise tend to play.
 You might also like to use the song as an opportunity to work on improvising (i.e., making up a break on the fly), since the slow tempo allows one a bit more time to think about which note or combination of notes one might like to play next.